 Suddenly, writing is the center of my whole world.
 It is my freedom and my purpose for living.
 Now, I have no choice..I MUST become very good at it...so I can gain back my independence and prove not only to myself but those around me that I am ABLE.
 I am useful and I have a purpose.

 39. Innerlight 3 years for her ❤

 "The reason I write now is to release stress."

-Places of Interest: Unique Wedding Invitations for wedding needs.
-Fax Machines and Color Copiers found here.
+Places of Interest: Unique Wedding Invitations for unique wedding needs.
+Color Copiers found here.

 Baby Names can be hard to pick.
-Finally - Clean, hygenic toilet seats covers.
+Hands-free hygenic toilet seats covers.
 Dramatic Music rocks.

 Vampires are people too.
-A Mortgage Calculator for those refinancing.
 Write Poetry here.
 Try this Stock Market quiz.

 Teaching is a noble job.
-Everyone loves Pets.
-Information on Tax Refunds.
-Wiggly is a worm.
+Get info on Tax Refunds.